andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 In this specific example, the company is taking initiatives to improve mining in Africa and working conditions in Asia.
 The company is trying to take responsibility for making their smartphones more sustainable than the standard, even though we are very far from being able to make truly sustainable smartphones.

-Unfortunately, there are still only a few hardware manufacturers that take as sustainable an approach to hardware production as Fairphone , but more are on the way.
+Unfortunately, there are still only a few hardware manufacturers that take as sustainable an approach to hardware production as Fairphone, but more are on the way.
 Nevertheless, a prerequisite for a more sustainable hardware production is to be able to procure your materials and components in a way that takes into account their impact on nature, the environment and the surrounding community.

 ### A sustainable hardware lifecycle